 Aerobic Endurance of Steel

 If there’s another type of person that has better aerobic endurance than a half marathoner or marathoner, I’d love to talk (and potentially work out) with them.
 When you’re out there running five times a week and increasing your mileage for 12 weeks there’s no getting around that increase of aerobic endurance!
 This increase is valuable because it will translate to any other workout you do.
 That H.I.I.T (high intensity interval training) workout your friend wants you to do with them might seem scary but you’ll make it through.
 You’ll even recover much faster than you would if you weren’t a runner!

 The Racing Environment

-Some days you might not enjoy running out there by yourself, but come race day you’ll be surrounded by hundreds, sometimes even thousands, of runners that share the same excitement, passion and motivation you have.
+Some days you might not enjoy running out there by yourself.
+Come race day you’ll be surrounded by hundreds, sometimes even thousands, of runners that share the same excitement, passion and motivation you have.
 The energy at the starting line, out on the course and across the finish line is unlike anything you’ll experience.
-I’ve finished races faster than I expected just because I was oblivious to the fact that I was running due to all that was going on around me!
+I’ve finished races faster than I expected just because I was oblivious to the fact that I was running.
+There was just too much excitement going on around me!